weltwärts

 Number of volunteers by year

-Most volunteers are from North Rhine-Westphalia, followed by Baden-Württemberg and Bavaria.
+The greatest number of volunteers came from North Rhine-Westphalia, followed by Baden-Württemberg and Lower Saxony.

 Types of assignment

-The majority of volunteers work in educational projects (approx. 39 per cent) and projects for children and young people (approx. 34 per cent).
+Volunteers predominantly worked in education (39%) and child and youth support (around 33%).
 Their duties include, e.g., homework supervision for children and adolescents who live in homes, working as classroom assistants in rural schools, or supporting mobile schools for street children.
 However, the volunteers also offer leisure pastimes such as sports, art or cultural activities, which allows disadvantaged children and adolescents in particular to participate actively in social settings.

 Facts and figures concerning the South-North component of the volunteer service